Skills and Specializations

 - Intimidation: Applies on checks to coerce through physical force, threats, or scare tactics.

-Reaction is used to determine your starting initiative in combat and in other situations where reaction speed is critical, such as avoiding traps or explosions, or catching a falling object before it hits the ground.
-When used for initiative, it is paired with Perception, but for most other uses it relies on Speed.
+Reflex is used to determine your starting initiative in combat and in other situations where reaction speed is critical, such as avoiding traps or explosions, or catching a falling object before it hits the ground.
+When used for initiative, it is paired with Perception, but for most other uses it relies on Dexterity or Speed.

-- Evasion: Applies on checks to avoid dangerous objects or effects in an area.
+- Agility: Applies on checks to evade dangerous objects or effects in an area, or to overcome foes with finesse and flexibility.

 - Initiative: Applies on initiative checks at the start of combat.